Enabling Exchange Scheduling in single-use VMRs

-The VMR Scheduling for Exchange feature allows you to create an add-in that enables Microsoft Outlook desktop and Web App users in Office 365 or Exchange environments to quickly and easily add a Pexip VMR to their meeting invitations, enabling any meeting to be held over video.
+The VMR Scheduling for Exchange feature (also known as Secure Scheduler for Exchange) allows you to create an add-in that enables Microsoft Outlook desktop and Web App users in Office 365 or Exchange environments to quickly and easily add a Pexip VMR to their meeting invitations, enabling any meeting to be held over video.

 This topic gives an overview of the process and prerequisites for using VMR Scheduling for Exchange with single-use VMRs.
 These VMRs are created dynamically for a specific meeting, and are only available for the duration of that meeting (and any scheduled recurrences).